 Cost of Debt: Complex Example

 Many business term loans have amortization schedules.
-This means that over the term of the loan, different portions of your payments will go towards the amount borrowed (the “principal”) and the interest.
+This means that different portions of your payments will go towards the amount borrowed (the “principal”) and the interest over the loan term.

 In most cases, the majority of your earliest payments will go towards interest.
-When you reach the middle or end of the term, the majority of the payment amount goes towards the principal.
+When you reach the middle or end of the term, most of the payment amount goes towards the principal.